kevintech/apex_lottie_animations/README.md

 # APEX Lottie Animations

 ## Introduction
-APEX Lottie Animations is a collection of Oracle APEX plugins that allow you to seamlessly integrate Lottie animations into your applications.
-With support for both template and region components, these plugins enable you to add high-quality, scalable animations that enhance the user experience with minimal effort.
+APEX Lottie Animations is a collection of Oracle APEX plugins that enable seamless integration of Lottie animations into your APEX applications.
+With support for template, region components, and dynamic actions, these plugins allow you to add, control, and interact with high-quality, scalable animations to enhance the user experience.

 Lottie animations are vector-based, ensuring smooth playback across different devices and screen sizes.
 This plugin provides a straightforward way to load and control these animations, making it ideal for adding dynamic, eye-catching content to your APEX applications without sacrificing performance.